Skip to Content

 Relevant VA Policies and Practices

-Non-discrimination: Our non-discrimination policy prohibits discrimination based on sexual orientation or gender identity.
+Non-discrimination: Our non-discrimination policy prohibits discrimination based on sexual orientation.

-Visitation: The Columbia VA Health Care System allows for a same-sex partner, family member, friend, or other individual to be present with the patient for emotional support during the course of their stay.
+Visitation: The Columbia VA Health Care System allows for a same-sex partner, family member, friend, or other individual to be present with the patient for emotional support during their stay.

 Definition of Family: "Family" may include individual(s) not legally related to the individual.
 Family members include spouses, domestic partners, and different-sex and same-sex significant others.